 Trust me, you didn’t want to learn about this time and money saving strategy the week before Black Friday, when it would be too late to get approved and for your card to arrive in the mail.
 Summer is the perfect time to apply.
 Plus, if the card you choose requires a minimum spend over three months, as so many of the better rewards cards do, your points will hit your account just in time to use them for holiday travel, saving you even more money.

-We'll get into detail about exactly how to request a price match refund at the end of this article, but Citi, Discover and MasterCard all offer this service.
+We'll get into detail about exactly how to request a price match refund at the end of this article, but Citi and Discover are some of our favorites that offer this service.

 Know your credit card company's price matching policy inside and out.